 Lisa García Bedolla

-She has published four books and dozens of research articles, earning five national book awards and numerous other awards.
+She has published six books and dozens of research articles, earning five national book awards and numerous other awards.
 She has consulted for presidential campaigns and statewide ballot efforts and has partnered with over a dozen community organizations working to empower low-income communities of color.
 Through those partnerships, she has developed a set of best practices for engaging and mobilizing voters in these communities, becoming one of the nation’s foremost experts on political engagement within communities of color.

 Professor García Bedolla earned her PhD in political science from Yale University and her BA in Latin American Studies and Comparative Literature from UC Berkeley.